UrbsLab/STREAMLINE/README.md

 Notes:

 - The pinned requirements are the best starting point for local reproducibility.
+- Continuous integration runs the main end-to-end tests on Python 3.10, 3.11, 3.12, and 3.13.
 - If you intentionally install the latest unpinned package versions, expect to do some compatibility testing because the upstream scientific Python stack changes frequently.
 - Some optional packages depend on compiled libraries or environment-specific binaries.